wslh-bio/dryad/README.md

 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-## Credits
-Dryad was written by Dr. [Kelsey Florek](https://github.com/k-florek), Dr. [Abigail C. Shockey](https://github.com/AbigailShockey), and [Eva Gunawan](https://github.com/evagunawan).

-We thank the bioinformatics group at the Wisconsin State Laboratory of Hygiene for all of their contributions.

-## Contributions and Support
-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Citations
-If you use Dryad for your analysis, please cite it using the following:

-`K. Florek, A.C.
-Shockey, & E. Gunawan (2014).
-Dryad (Version 4.1.2) [https://github.com/wslh-bio/dryad].`

-An extensive list of references for the tools used by Dryad can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).

 > **The nf-core framework for community-curated bioinformatics pipelines.**